- Does it feel like it takes more work to make your life feel better than it does to those around you?

 Green Shoe Foundation | Executive Director

 With 20 years of professional, visionary, enthusiastic, relational and results-oriented nonprofit leadership, Jeanean South brings an expertise in administration, fundraising and strategic planning to the Green Shoe Foundation.
-As a non-profit professional, Oklahoma Christian School’s Foundation Executive Director and The Salvation Army’s Director of Development, Jeanean was selected as the Edmond Chamber’s 2017 Woman of the Year finalist.
+As a non-profit professional, Oklahoma Christian School’s Foundation Executive Director and The Salvation Army’s Director of Development, Jeanean was selected as one of the 2018 Journal Record‘s Women Making a Difference and Edmond Chamber’s 2017 Woman of the Year finalist.
 Jeanean has deep expertise in turning visions into successes by serving people and giving back to her community.

 Teresa Deck, MS, LPC-S